jonas089/spectre-rad/README.md

 # Fast, Modular & Secure ZK Ethereum Light Client 🧪

-On an `A100` server from lambda labs, this zk light client can verify a committee update and step in `~97 seconds`.

-> [!WARNING]
-> The Risc0 circuits are currently on hold, please proceed with the SP1 circuits for safety & performance reasons!

-## Summary of current state - bottlenecks

-> [!NOTE]
-> I was able to solve a serious performance issue by using `from_uncompressed_unchecked` instead of `from_uncompressed`. 📈
-> This is still secure since the pubkeys are public inputs. ⛓
-> If you are a developer note that in cases where the pubkeys are private inputs this would be problematic! ⛓️‍💥

-`Risc0` does not have a precompile for `bls12_381` but to my surprise it generally seems to be `faster than SP1` with respect to both hashing and `ECC` arithmetic.
-I was reassured that `Risc0` will receive a precompile for `bls12_381` SOON ⏱.

-> [!NOTE]
-> The original Halo2 implementation of Spectre is located at `Chainsafe`.
-> This implementation of Spectre leverages ZKVMs like Risc0 for increased performance and groth16 support.

 # Spectre Use Cases
 Spectre is a trust minimized light-client for `Ethereum`.
 With Spectre it is possible to cryptographically verify the integrity of Ethereum `state root`.
 Lightclients are essentially cryptographic infrastructure that make all queries to a blockchain verifiable and therefore enhance security.